 Procure PC77 primer is recommended for use on low energy plastic surfaces such as polyethylene, polypropylene, PTFE and thermoplastic rubber materials.

 Apply to one surface only.
 PC77 also has a mild activating effect which may accelerate the cure speed of cyanoacrylate adhesives.

 Cured cyanoacrylate may be removed from most substrates, and parts disassembled, with Procure PC68 debonder – however, ensure to test compatibility of the substrate with PC68 first as this may dissolve some plastics.

 It is not possible to fully remove cyanoacrylate from fabrics.

 Factors that affect dispensing are pressure, time and needle size.
 As a general reference low viscosity liquid would need a small needle diameter and less pressure, a high viscosity liquid would need a larger needle diameter (tapered recommended) with higher pressure to dispense.
-Information on the recommended hand dispensing tip can be found in the Technical Data Sheet (TDS).

 For information on safe handling of REACT GP Thin Adhesive consult the Safety Data Sheet (SDS).